Radiative corrections to the $R$ and $R^2$ invariants from torsion fluctuations on maximally symmetric spaces: An Application: Renormalization of Starobinsky inflation in torsionful theories

 From this result it is customary to get the beta function for the coupling of the $R^2$ term in the Starobinsky's Lagrangian.
 We adopt dimensional regularization and the ${MS}$-scheme, in which the counterterms are chosen to eliminate only the $\epsilon$-poles.
-Consider the Starobinsky's bare Lagrangian
+Le us consider the Starobinsky's bare Lagrangian, Eq.\ \eqref{eq:staroAction}.
+The one-loop effective action reads